Scenarios

 Figure 1 Command output for the Linux ECS

-- Checking the port of a Windows server
+- Checking a Windows ECS port

 - Choose Start > Run.
 Type cmd to open the Command Prompt.